MoonCPU/fastScraperBack/README.md

 **Important Note**:

 Please be aware that since the API fetches data from external sources, there may be a delay of up to 3 seconds before data is returned.
 This delay is due to the time required to retrieve and process the data from the source.
+I'm working on optimizing this app.

 When using the API, ensure you use a valid Brazilian stock code.
 Examples of valid stock codes include `cmig4`, `kepl3`, `petr4`, etc. Using incorrect or non-existent stock codes will result in errors or empty responses.